justin0979/media/README.md

 #### Accessing a Specific User's Albums

-Since the `Ablum` object contains the property `userId`, it is easy to find which albums belong to which user.
-However, if the album's object did not contain the `userId` property, how could it be determined which album belonged to which user?
+Since the `Album` object contains the property `userId`, it is easy to find which albums belong to which user when the user's dropdown button is clicked to display the list of albums.
+However, what if the album's object did not contain the `userId` property, how could it be determined which album belonged to which user?

 The implementation of fetching, adding and removing albums of a specific user follows the method of **not** using `album.userId`.
-Instead, the list of a user's albums will be added into an array with the object `{type: "Album", id: album.id}` along with the last object being pushed into the array `{type: "UsersAlbums", id: user.id}`.
-This last object identifies which albums belong to which user.
+Instead, a user's list of albums will be identified as that users with a tag.
+The tag `{type: "UsersAlbums", id: user.id}` will be the last object pushed into an array of albums' tags `{type: "Album", id: album.id}`.
+This last object identifies which albums belong to which user whenever the dropdown menu is displayed.

+Fetching the list of albums belonging to a specified user will have the tag `{type: UsersAlbums, id: user.id}` marking all of the albums in this array as this user's album list.

-Adding albums to a user's albums list are tagged with the object `{type: "UsersAlbums", id: user.id}`.
-This list of albums owner is identified with the object `{type: "UsersAlbums", id: user.id}` from when the list was fetched.
+Adding an album to a user's list requires that the `user` object be passed to the `useAddAlbumMutation()`, so, the tag `{type: "UsersAblums", id: user.id}` will mark the fetched album list as being stale and re-run the query to fetch the albums.

 Removing albums from a user's album list are tageed with `{type: "Album", id: album.id}` (instead of `{type: "Album", id: album.userId}`) since the fetched list has `{type: "UsersAlbums, id: user.id"}` to